kiwicom/mobile/docs/android/usage-in-real-app.md

 ## Initiate the React Native app in advance

-I show here that you can keep it as a variable in your Application instance but that is not mandatory:
+I show here that you can keep it as a variable in your `Application` instance but that is not mandatory, just one way to do it:

 ```kt
 import android.app.Application